Cherokee Nation gives $7.8 million to area school districts

 School districts and charter schools in Tulsa County received a combined $1.77 million, more than any other county within the tribe’s reservation.

-In addition to distributing funds to school districts and charter schools, the tribe also named it inaugural Teacher of the Year Tuesday and recognized 12 additional Cherokee teachers from across northeastern Oklahoma.
+In addition to distributing funds to school districts and charter schools, the tribe also named its inaugural Teacher of the Year on Tuesday and recognized 12 additional Cherokee teachers from across northeastern Oklahoma.

-Darlene Littledeer from Grand View Public School in Cherokee County was named the tribe’s inaugural teacher of the year.
+Darlene Littledeer from Grand View Public School in Cherokee County was named the tribe’s Teacher of the year.